Borough of Melton: Education

 Until September 2008, the district operated the three-tier education system, whereby there were three middle schools.
 All these schools fed into the same upper school in Melton from 14-18.
 At both GCSE and A level, the district's results are above the England average.
 From age 16 Students can attend either Melton Vale Post 16 Centre for academic sixth form courses, or Brooksby Melton College for vocational courses.

-Demographics
+Demography

 The Borough of Melton has experienced steady population growth in recent times albeit at a rate lower than the other districts within Leicestershire.

 Highest rate of accidental death in England in 2010/11

-In March 2012, Melton was identified as having the highest rate of accidental death by The Royal Society for the Prevention of Accidents, with statistics over the period from 2010/11 showing an average of 29 deaths for 100,000 people.
+In March 2012, Melton was identified as having the highest rate of accidental death by the Royal Society for the Prevention of Accidents, with statistics over the period from 2010/11 showing an average of 29 deaths for 100,000 people.